-Applying for a L-1A Visa in Miami, FL
+Applying for an L-1A Visa in the U.S.

 The L-1A is a non-immigrant visa with the following qualifications.

 - The employer must be an organization where both the U.S. office and foreign office have a corporate relationship where there is a subsidiary, affiliate, parent, or branch relationship.
 The employer has to already be doing or will be doing regular business in the U.S. and at least one other country during the employee’s time in the U.S